basilboli/stylishtrac/README.md

 # stylishtrac
-Restyling trac system to make it more readable
+Restyling of trac system to make it a little bit more readable

 # Before
 ![alt tag](https://raw.githubusercontent.com/basilboli/stylishtrac/master/before.png)